 If you received a notification with your users’ migration timeline and would like to postpone your migration for a business-critical reason, you can do so by contacting Microsoft Support.
 Note that you cannot postpone your migration beyond the retirement date, February 2020.
 For customers who may have more questions, please contact your account team or Microsoft Support.
 Customers already using Office 365 can submit a support case through the Office 365 Admin portal.

 You can opt in for a planned Voicemail service migration to CVM.
 Before opting in, review the details of this article, especially the following sections:

 - ExchUMO and Azure cloud-based services feature matrix

 - User experience impact

-Note that by opting-in for a managed migration you will not be receiving a pre-migration 30-days notification in the Microsoft 365 admin portal message center.
+When you choose a managed migration you will not receive a pre-migration 30-days notification in the Microsoft 365 admin portal message center.

-To opt-in for a planned migration, send an email request to firstname.lastname@example.org, using your administrator's email address, with the following information:
+To opt in for a planned migration, send an email request from your administrator's email address to firstname.lastname@example.org with the following information:

 Preferred date (Tuesdays): migration waves are executed every Tuesday.
 Please select a date on a Tuesday that is not beyond 12/3/2019.